ashvnv/PIC16F-Internet-Clock/README.md

 The Clock uses PIC16F887 chip (compatible with all PIC16F88x series) as the main microcontroller.
 Internet Time is obtained using ESP8266-01.
 Time can also be Set Manually using switches.
 Using RTC DS1307 timekeeping is achieved.
 Time is shown in 4 Digit 7-segment-displays driven by MAX7219.
 The Brightness of the display can be adjusted using a Potentiometer.

-### No In-Built library functions are used while programming PIC.
+### No library functions are used while programming PIC.
 All the peripherals are controlled manually by manipulating the specific peripheral registers for achieving a functionality like I2C, UART etc.

 <img src="https://github.com/ashvnv/PIC16F-Internet-Clock/blob/main/Images/Internet%20Clock.jpg" width="500" />